-• Direct Unsubsidized Loans have 1.051% origination and default fees deducted before the funds are applied to your account.
+- Direct Subsidized and Unsubsidized Loans have 1.073% origination and default fees deducted before the funds are applied to your account.

-• You must be registered at least half-time to receive financial aid each quarter.
+- You must be registered at least half-time to receive financial aid each term.
 Undergraduate students must be enrolled for at least six credits, and graduate students must be enrolled for at least three credits.
-(Credits for BA students enrolling in prior learning are not counted).